 “After graduating, I am looking forward to getting back to work.
-An ideal job would take my eighteen years of customer service experience and my new degree skills in management and marketing into consideration.
-I would love to get something that combines my current knowledge, while allowing me to develop my newly learned management skills.”
+An ideal job would take my 18 years of customer service experience and my new degree skills in business management and marketing into consideration.
+I would love to get something that uses my current knowledge, while also allowing me to develop my newly learned management skills.”

 How have Carthage faculty had an impact on your life or Carthage career?

-“I appreciate so many of the professors during my time at Carthage.
-Most recently, I’d say my favorite is Professor ?John Quashnock?.
-I took a personal finance class for J-Term and the information he gave me has been useful.
-I am currently following those principles to this day, and I’m able to save more money than I ever thought was possible.
-Honorable mentions are Professors Sandra Bisciglia and Donald Gillespie (Mr. Simplicity himself).
+“I have appreciated so many of the professors during my time at Carthage.
+The most recent would be Professor Jean Quashnock.
+I took his personal finance class for J-Term and I still use the information he gave me to this day!
+I’m able to save more money than I ever thought was possible.
+Some honorable mentions are Professor Sandra Bisciglia and Professor Donald Gillespie, Mr. Simplicity himself.
 I had the pleasure of having both of these professors twice.
-I found them both to be consistent in how they teach and how they develop you as a student.”
+I found them to be consistent in their teaching methods and the development of their students.”

-“My favorite class so far was the agriculture class.
-I learned the benefits of gardening and the efforts Carthage took part in to provide fresh food for families in our community.
+“My favorite class so far was an agriculture class.
+I learned the benefits of gardening and the efforts Carthage takes to provide fresh food for families in our community.
 I remember going to the store to buy my gloves and knee pads.
-I talked about it so much, that my daughter wanted to start a garden at home.
-The exposure to the farmer’s market and seeing the fresh food impacted how I shopped for my home.
-The early hours in the garden and the hard work were gratifying.
+I talked about it so much that my daughter wanted to start a garden at home.
+The exposure to the Kenosha Harbor Market and fresh food impacted the way I shop for my home.
+The early hours in the garden and the hard work was gratifying.
 It was the feeling of unity and compassion that felt good!
-It’s amazing the feeling you get when you are a part of something greater than yourself.
-During this class, we also had the opportunity to help jump start a garden at a local elementary school!”
+The feeling you get when you are a part of something greater than yourself is amazing!
+During this class, we also had the opportunity to help jump-start a garden at a local elementary school.”

 “Understandings of Religion (REL 1000) has been my toughest class so far.
-My faith and what I believe was challenged in ways I did not expect.
-While learning about other religions and what they believed, I found it more important for me to know what I belief and WHY I believe it.
-I remember asking a professor if teaching other religions ever challenged what they believed, their answer was yes.
-In the end, it was a good challenge because it made me study and really search things out for myself.”
+My faith and what I believe was challenged in ways that I did not expect.
+While learning about other religions, and what they believed, I found it more important for me to know what I believed and why I believed it.
+I remember asking a professor if teaching other religions ever challenged what they believed; their answer was yes.
+At the end, it was a good challenge because it made me really evaluate myself.”

 Opportunities at Carthage